Kulig

-Kulig (sleigh rides) is an old Polish winter tradition dating back to the days of the szlachta (nobility).
+Kulig (sleigh rides) is a Polish winter tradition dating back to the 16th century.

-The kulig was a sleigh ride party organized among the Polish aristocracy.
-A cavalcade of horse-pulled sleighs and sleds went from one manor house to another, entertained everywhere with hearty meals followed by dancing.
-Such a sleigh ride could last up to a dozen days.
-The sleigh ride usually began with the distribution of a spherically curved stick, called a “crutch,” among the participants.
+The kulig was a sleigh ride party organised for young people, mainly by the aristocratic class, as part of the Carnival season between Christmas and Ash Wednesday.
+Horse-pulled sleighs and sleds went from one manor house to another, and each would provide the party with a banquet which might include babka, chrusty and sausages, followed by dancing.
+A sleigh ride could last up to a dozen days.
+It usually began with the distribution of a curled stick, called a kulą, "crutch", among the participants.
 This was the signal to gather.
-People got on horses or deployed in sleighs and were driven to an agreed place.
+People got on horses or climbed into sleighs and were driven to the meeting place.

-Nowadays Kulig rides are a popular tourist attraction in the Polish Tatra mountains, advertised and practiced in places such as Zakopane.
+Kulig rides which combine tradition with a form of modern entertainment, are marketed as a tourist attraction in highland locations in the Polish Tatra mountains, such as Zakopane.